-Manual Testing obviously seems time-consuming for most of the cases.
-But for some cases when writing automated test cases to cover each and every scenario is not possible, manual is often the preferred method.
+Manual Testing obviously seems time-consuming for most cases.
+But for some cases, when writing automated test cases to cover each and every scenario is not possible, manual is often the preferred method.

 Why is Unit Testing Important?

-- Unit Testing – The elementary level of the entire testing process.
+- Unit Testing: The elementary level of the entire testing process.
 This is performed by the developer of the component or any of his peers.
-In the latter case, it is often termed as Peer Testing in the software world.
+In the latter case, it is often termed Peer Testing in the software world.

-- Integration Testing – Testing the unit component with its immediate parent module.
-The goal is to check if the unit component integrates well with the other components and has not caused malfunctioning of any other component.
+- Integration Testing: Testing the unit component with its immediate parent module.
+The goal is to check if the unit component integrates well with the other components and has not caused the malfunctioning of any other component.

 Thus, one can very well see that all the testing processes rely on the elementary level of testing.
 If the elementary level of testing is not done, all other testings may result in futile.

-Now let’s say you have a code which has two parts
+Now let’s say you have a code that has two parts:

 - Calculate compound interest.